 Yes, the vagina.
 It’s quite impressive really that women still manage to reproduce at all, in many cases rather enjoyably.
 Because the patriarchy via religion and society norms has dictated that our vaginas need to look a certain way.
 Smell a certain way.
 Be shaped a certain way.
 And now horrifically, in the United States, be functionally governed by State laws made by men.

 It’s our battle.
 So let’s start trying to be proud of our amazing genitals, because if we aren’t, as sure as hell no one else will give them an iota of respect.
-Look in the mirror and say…
+Can you look in the mirror and say…

 ‘I love my vagina.’